Accessibility Compliance Training

 To access the portal, log into Canvas, and select Courses on the left navigation.
-Select the 2021-2023 EIT Accessibility Training Portal.
+Select the 2023-2025 Accessibility Compliance Training Portal.
 If you do not see the course listed, select the "All Courses" option at the bottom of the drop-down menu, and a list of all of the Canvas courses you are enrolled in will appear.
 Employees are enrolled in the course based on eligibility of course requirements; if you are not enrolled and would like to be, or believe you should be, please submit a request for enrollment.
 For technical assistance with the course, contact the IT@UC help desk.